During a recent conversation about selling, a small group of sales professionals debated which of the required skills was most important.

 Hermann was a guest on the Tonight Show and was asked, as a world authority on sales, to demonstrate his skills by selling the host a coffee mug that was on the desk.

-Hermann asked, “What are some of the things you could use this for?”
+Hermann asked, “What would you do with something like this?”
 The host came up with a few answers.
+“Anything else,” Hermann asked?
+The host thought of one more.
 Fred then asked, “What would you pay for something like this?”
 The host came up with a couple of different price points, and finally stated a figure.
 Fred said, “Okay, you can have it at that price – sold!”

 Note that in the Tonight Show exchange, Hermann (the seller) never said anything about the product.
 Instead he made the sale by asking good questions and listening.